richaverma17/Team_16/README.md

 This "eval.ipynb" file just use that model on input video (assure while testing change video dataset path) and provides output with analysis and ball, court-key-point, player detection.
 You can see output video (which will be available inside "kaggle/working" folder) by downloading it.

-After testing on input video , we get output video can be accessible via below links (you can give input video as your choice but make sure video path is correct) :
+After testing on input video (make sure input video has standard dimensions 1280*720) , we get output video can be accessible via below links (you can give input video as your choice but make sure video path is correct) :

 input video : [input_video.mp4](https://drive.google.com/file/d/1H0FNu3gpKHrlxCWOv1aImdkOaha59Q26/view?usp=sharing)